A new and incredibly handy feature

 Keep in mind that the iPad’s screen recording function works best for short recordings of a few minutes.
 You can still make longer recordings, but the recording may stop out of nowhere if there isn’t enough space on your iPad to record.

 How To Find And Edit Your Screenshots And Recordings

 Your iPad will automatically save your screenshots and recordings to the Photos app.
 You can easily find your most recent images and videos in your Camera Roll by going to your Recents album.
-You can also scroll all the way down, and you should see a list named Media Types.
-Under this you’ll find two albums specifically for screenshots and screen recordings.
+You can also scroll down, and you should see a list named Media Types.
+Under this y, you’ll find two albums specifically for screenshots and screen recordings.

 If you’d like to edit either of these directly from your Photos app, all you have to do is tap on the picture or video and find the Edit button in the top right-hand corner.
 This edit function allows you to crop, rotate, or change settings such as brightness or contrast in your screenshot.

 You can also markup pictures by tapping on the ellipsis icon in the top right.
 Then press Markup.
 You’ll be given multiple different options to write or draw on your screenshot.
 There is even a ruler option you can use to make straight lines.
-You also have the ability to select from a wide range of colors.
+You also can select from a wide range of colors.
 When you’re happy with how you’ve edited your screenshot, just tap Done.

 If you’re editing a screen recording, you can crop the video directly from this editing function.
 Just move the bracket on either side of the video footage at the very bottom of the screen.
 You can also tap the ellipsis icon here and import your video into iMovie or another app.

 If you want some different options than just what the Photos app provides, there are multiple other avenues you can take for editing.